 If you’re just looking to store passwords on one device, the free version of NordPass is a great option.
 You can save unlimited passwords, keep notes and store credit card information.
 Your information also automatically syncs across devices when you sign in elsewhere; you just won’t stay logged in when switching devices with the free version.

-In addition to staying logged in, the only other features included in the paid version are secure item sharing, Trusted Contacts, password health ratings and data breach scanning.
-The full version starts at $1.49/month.
-NordPass Family is available from $3.99/month and NordPass Business begins at $3.59 per user.
+In addition to staying logged in, the features included in the paid version are secure item sharing, Trusted Contacts, password health ratings and data breach scanning.
+The full version starts at $1.49 per month.
+NordPass Family is available from $3.99 per month, and NordPass Business begins at $3.59 per user.

 According to the NordPass website, its apps are built around zero-knowledge architecture and are subjected to independent security audits to ensure optimal safety.

-If you’re still skeptical of using a free password manager, that’s understandable.
+If you’re still skeptical about using a free password manager, that’s understandable.
 However, the safety of keeping your passwords current, complex and secure is better than the alternative.